-179030 1 credit Grades 10, 11, 12 Codes: W\, CTC
+179030 1 credit Grades 10, 11, 12 17903E 1 credit Grades 10, 11, 12

-17903E 1 credit Grades 10, 11, 12
+Prerequisite: Introduction to Computer Programming or approval of instructor

-Prerequisite: Introduction to Computer Programming or approval of instructor comparable to a first college course in programming for Computer Science majors.
+This course designed to prepare students for the AP Computer Science A examination.
+The course emphasizes content comparable to a first college course in programming for Computer Science majors.
 Using the Java programming language, the course introduces program design including static and object oriented programming.
 It also introduces data structures, searching and sorting algorithms, and algorithm comparison.